Learn more about the development of Acrolinx for AEM.

 This release, we've improved the way Acrolinx highlighting works for different component and page properties.
 We've also fixed a bug.

-A new Content Profile — to take advantage of these improvements, you'll need the latest AEM Content Profile.
+To take advantage of these improvements, you'll need the latest AEM Content Profile.

 -